The Ministry provides ESOL funding so that schools can offer extra English language support for eligible students who speak more than one language.

 You do not need to send this evidence for funding purposes, but you should keep this evidence for your school records.

-Enter all new students’ details and ELLP assessment scores into the ESOL funding application form.
+Enter all new students’ details and ELLP assessment scores into the appropriate tabs.
 Include each student’s NSN (national student number).

 Use the standard names for country of birth, ethnicity and first language.